portworx/px-docs/release-notes/rel-notes-priv.md

 * Run PX as a storageless node if the underlying pool goes offline
 * Improve container attach/detach scenarios where PODs are created or deleted simultaneously over multiple nodes and improve integration around kubernetes
 * Run PX as OCI container support - PX will run as a RunC container instead of docker container - Early Access
-* Add Read/Write latency stats
+* Add Read/Write latency statistics
-* Add Disk latency stats
 * Add volume name to exported metrics
 * Fix diags collection issues where in some cases diags collection can itself hang
 * Add checks to maintenance mode to make sure the maintenance mode exit does not happen if there is any drive operation in progress